libp2p/specs/autonat/autonat-v2.md

 The server dials the selected address, opens a stream with Protocol ID `/libp2p/autonat/2/dial-back` and sends a `DialBack` message with the nonce received in the request.
-The client MUST close this stream after receiving the `DialBack` message.
+The client on receiving this message replies with a `DialBackResponse` message with the status set to `OK`.
+The client MUST close this stream after sending the response.
+The dial back  response provides the server assurance that the message was delivered so that it can close the connection.

 Upon completion of the dial back, the server sends a `DialResponse` message to the client node on the `/libp2p/autonat/2/dial-request` stream.
 The response